andrewgazelka/andrewgazelka.github.io/_posts/2023-04-01-notes-on-errors.md

 ---
 layout: post
-title: "Notes on Errors and Flow"
+title: "Notes on Errors and Flow in Rust"
 ---

 I am a big fan